Skip advert

 Advertisement - Article continues below

-Our guide will help you understand each pedestrian crossing type that you will find in the UK, as well as the rules that apply whether you’re on foot, behind the wheel, or even riding a bicycle or horse.
+In our guide we’ll help you understand every type of pedestrian crossing that you’ll find in the UK, as well as the rules that apply whether you’re on foot, behind the wheel, or even riding a bicycle or horse.

 How to cross the road

-Using a pedestrian crossing is generally safer than taking your chances crossing the road where there isn’t one.
-Whether you’re on a crossing or not, there are basic safety precautions that you should take beyond the classic; Stop, Look and Listen advice that’s drummed into us from a young age:
+Using a pedestrian crossing is generally safer than taking your chances crossing a busy road where there isn’t one.
+Whether you’re on a crossing or not, there are basic safety precautions that you should take beyond the classic stop, look and listen advice that’s drummed into us from a young age:

 • Remove any headphones.